-Be honest when answering the application form; do not provide any false information.
+Be honest when answering the application form; do not provide false information.

-If the insurance company discovers that you lied about your health status, or any risky sports that you participate in your policy can be canceled, and your premiums will not be returned.
+If the insurance company discovers that you lied about your health status or any risky sports you participate in, your policy can be canceled, and your premiums will not be returned.

-Lying on your life insurance application is a fraud, and if the insurer finds out after your death, your policy will be nullified.
+Lying on your life insurance application is a fraud, and your policy will be nullified if the insurer finds out after your death.

 STEP 6 – PHONE INTERVIEW

-In some cases, you will receive a telephone health history interview with the staff member of the insurance companies to clarify some of the questions in reference to the information you give that they reviewed on your application form or medical records.
+In some cases, you will receive a telephone health history interview with the insurance company staff member to clarify some of the questions about the information you give that they reviewed on your application form or medical records.
 A phone interview is a basic part of the insurance application process.

 Phone screening is easy, and if you’re prepared, you can get it over within no time.

-The life insurance interview is a way for the carriers to get a more accurate look at your risk, and make sure they have all the data they will need about you.
+The life insurance interview is a way for the carriers to get a more accurate look at your risk and ensure they have all the data they need about you.
 The interview will also determine your final rates or how much it will be to insure your life.

-In many cases, you will get a tentative approval on the phone after completing your phone interview.
+In many cases, you will get tentative approval on the phone after completing your phone interview.

-The phone interview will only take 15 to 30 minutes, and it won’t take up much of your day.
-Also, if you have all the information at hand, it goes even faster.
+The phone interview will only take 15 to 30 minutes and won’t take up much of your day.
+Also, it goes even faster if you have all the information.

 Here’s the information you need to prepare: